Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 Don’t share or misuse your access credentials.
 And notify us immediately of any unauthorized uses of your account, store, or website, or of any other breach of security.
 If we believe your account has been compromised, we may suspend or disable it.

-If you’d like to learn about how we handle the data you provide us, please see our [Privacy Policy](https://automattic.com/privacy/).
+If you’d like to learn about how we handle the information you provide us, please refer to our [Privacy Policy](https://automattic.com/privacy/).

 3\.
 Minimum Age Requirements
 ----------------------------